SDCoulter/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

-In Deliverable 2 we read in the `Suspension_Coils` dataset, and create a second data frame.
+In Deliverable 2 we read in the `Suspension_Coils` dataset and create a second data frame.
 We create a total summary of this dataset using the `summarize()` function, chaining the functions with the pipe operator `%>%`.
-In our summary data frame we want to find out the Mean, Median, Variance and Standard Deviation of the data, so we pass in the corresponding functions, assigning the values to columns of the same names:
+In our summary data frame, we want to find out the Mean, Median, Variance and Standard Deviation of the data, so we pass in the corresponding functions, assigning the values to columns of the same names:

 ```r
 total_summary <- coils %>% summarize(Mean=mean(PSI), Median=median(PSI), Variance=var(PSI), SD=sd(PSI))